-Pasta primavera is a celebration of spring vegetables in a bowl!
+Pasta primavera is a celebration of spring vegetables in a bowl.
 This quick, one-pot, pasta is as customizable as it is delicious.
-Feel free to swap in your favorite in-season vegetables to make this pasta your own!
+Feel free to swap in your favorite in-season vegetables—primavera means spring!—to make this pasta your own!

-You can think of this pasta as a template of sorts because of how customizable it is.
-You can swap the vegetables listed for any of your favorites or what you have on hand.
-Keep the vegetables all about the same size so they cook evenly in the same pan, and avoid root vegetables like potatoes unless you want to cook them separately.
+You can think of this pasta as a template because of how customizable it is.
+It’s designed as a recipe to showcase spring vegetables, but you can swap the vegetables listed for any of your favorites or what you have on hand.
+Keep the vegetables all about the same size so they cook evenly in the same pan, so if you need to cut them up a bit, that’s fine.
+It’s just a little bit of prep.

 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-- If you eat meat you can add chicken, ground turkey/beef, or chicken sausage!
-Veggie “meat”, chickpeas, or white beans would work as well.
+- If you eat meat, you can add chicken, salmon, or shrimp–they are the proteins that taste best with primavera.
+But you can use ground turkey/beef, or chicken sausage if you want.
+Chickpeas and white beans would work as well.

-- You can also add more veggies such as mushrooms, peas, spinach, kale, red onion, cauliflower, zucchini, or summer squash.
+- You can also add more veggies such as mushrooms, spinach, kale, cauliflower, green beans, zucchini, or yellow squash.

 - The capers add a salty tang to this pasta, but that can easily be swapped for your favorite olives or left out entirely.

-- If you don’t want to use cherry or grape tomatoes, you could chop up larger tomatoes (remove the seeds) or use sun-dried instead.
+- If you don’t have cherry or grape tomatoes, you could chop up larger tomatoes (remove the seeds) or use sun-dried instead.

 Related: How Long Do Meals Last: A Quick Cheat Sheet

 The sauce used in pasta primavera is super simple which keeps the dish light and delicious!
-The main ingredients of our primavera sauce are butter, parmesan, lemon juice, salt, and pepper.
-For a creamier and more classic primavera sauce, you can add cream!
+The main ingredients of our primavera sauce are butter, Parmesan, lemon juice, salt, and pepper.
+For a creamier and more classic primavera sauce, you can add 1/4 to 1/2 cup of cream or to taste.

 Related: 12 One-Pan Dinner Ideas You Can Also Meal Prep

-How to double or add more volume to this meal:
+How to double or add more volume to pasta primavera

 To double this meal, simply double the ingredients.
 You will probably need to cook in batches or in two pans at once.
 To add more volume to this meal, I recommend doubling up on broccoli or adding in a protein like chicken or white beans.